 Hello, you.
 Yes, you on the playground.
 I see you there.
 Savoring the beautiful warm weather.
 Sun sparkling on the pavement while you enjoy a carefree afternoon.
 Or you, there on the basketball court, high-fiving your friend.
 Did you really just try and slam dunk that ball?
 Wow.
 I see you.
 Hello, you, enjoying a picnic with friends.
 What’s the vintage of that wine in a box?
 Did you realize you’re remarkable?
 Special?
 Eye-catching?
 Because you’re catching my eye.

-You see, we’re on lockdown, shelter in place, stay at home, whatever you want to call it.
+You see, we’re on lockdown, shelter in place, stay at home, social distancing, whatever you want to call it.
 We’re smack in the middle of a worldwide pandemic.
 Yes, that sounds dramatic, but it’s true.
 And while I sneaked out quickly to pick up a prescription (of course, Xanax) at the drive-through pharmacy, anxiously spraying the bag immediately with Lysol, you’re out there basking in the sun, unashamed, unaware, or maybe just uncaring.

 Oh, so you’re young, healthy, and never get sick?
 Way under the risk age of 65 with no underlying medical worries or concerns?
 OK, phew, because for a second, I thought maybe you lived under a rock.
 Maybe, just maybe, you didn’t realize there’s a deadly virus circulating the planet, killing indiscriminately, anyone, anywhere, and it doesn’t care about your age.